-Capital outlay 759,884 Capital outlay - leased assets 260,490 Depreciation expense (401,505) Amortization expense - leased assets (724) The book value of assets disposed of during the year are not reported as an expenditure in the governmental funds, however it is recognized as component of gain or loss on the disposition of capital assets in the statement of activities.
-(883,554) Certain deferred revenues that do not provide current financial resources are not reported as revenues in the governmental funds, but are included in the statement of activities.
-25,868 Contributions to certain retiree benefits do not use current financial resources and are not recorded in full as expenditures in the governmental funds, however, these disbursements increase the net OPEB obligation in the statement of activities.
-31,824 Contributions to certain pension plans use current financial resources and are recorded as expenditures in the governmental funds.
+Capital outlay 473,527 Depreciation expense (497,841) Amortization expense - leased assets (8,683) Certain deferred revenues that do not provide current financial resources are not reported as revenues in the governmental funds, but are included in the statement of activities.
+1 174,380 Contributions to certain retiree benefits do not use current financial resources and are not recorded in ful as expenditures in the governmental funds, however, these disbursements increase the net OPEE obligation in the statement of activities. - 36,686 Contributions to certain pension plans use current financial resources and are recorded as expenditures in the governmental funds.
 However, a portion of these disbursements decrease the net pension liability in the statement of activities.
-23,193 Repayment of principal on other long-term debt is recorded as an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
-366,915
+(17,500) Repayment of principal on other long-term debt is recorded as an expenditure in the governmental funds but the repayment reduces long-term liabilities in the statement of net position. , 385,482 Change in net position of governmental activities \$ 5,941,924